managed-commons/SvgNet/README.markdown

 Work in progress: __version 2.0.0 is .NET Standard 2.0 compatible and works with .NET Core 2.0__

+To build it properly you need .NET Core 2.0.3 SDK installed as it is pinned (via global.json) to that version that has graphics dlls available, no present in later versions

 ----------

 ## License: BSD